wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-example.md

     </inboundEndpoint>
     ```

-8. Download the latest Debezium Orbit JAR for **2.1.4.Final.wso2v2** from [nexus](https://maven.wso2.org/nexus/content/repositories/public/org/wso2/orbit/debezium/debezium/) and place it in `<PROJECT_HOME>/deployment/libs` directory.
+8. Download the latest Debezium Orbit JAR from [nexus](https://maven.wso2.org/nexus/content/repositories/public/org/wso2/orbit/debezium/debezium/) and place it in `<PROJECT_HOME>/deployment/libs` directory.
 Here, `<PROJECT_HOME>` refers to the directory path where your integration project is located.

 9. Download the JDBC driver from the [MySQL website](https://dev.mysql.com/downloads/connector/j/), and copy it into the `<PROJECT_HOME>/deployment/libs` directory.